papaya0712/quantybt/README.md

 - **EqualWeightPortfolio**
    Naive 1/n allocation model for aggregated strategy returns, ideal for small portfolios < 5 strategies.
 Computes CVaR on global and rolling basis

-- **HRP** (planned when enough strategys for testing)
-   Hierarchical Risk Parity optimizer based on recursively sorted clustering of strategy returns.
+- **Hierarchical Risk Parity**
+   allocation algorithm that Clusters strategies based on statistical distance and recursively allocates risk to reduce overexposure to correlated groups.

+- **Portfolio Optimizer (Planned)**
+  usefull/needed with growing portfolio. will be Bayesian Portfolio Optimization probably
 ---

 ## Install